kloimhardt/bb-web/README.md

 Scripting React-ive web apps in Clojure without installing it.

 If you know the meaning of the sentence "I moved to Chlorine from Proto-Repl", stop reading.
-Otherwise, this might be exactly the right place to take a look at Clojure.
+Otherwise, go on taking a look at Clojure and decide whether it is for you.

 The server back-end is a single executable file, Java is not necessary.
 The in-browser UI is interpreted Clojurescript code that you can change and run without having the Cljs-compiler installed.